Jamie Wallis MP pleads not guilty to traffic offences

 Mr Wallis, 37, from Cowbridge, Vale of Glamorgan, has denied failing to stop, failing to report a road traffic collision, careless driving and leaving a vehicle in a dangerous position.

-The charges relate to a crash in nearby Llanblethian, on 28 November, 2021.
+The charges relate to a crash in nearby Llanblethian on 28 November, 2021.

 During the hearing at Cardiff Magistrates' Court, Mr Wallis was told he would stand trial in July.

+Mr Wallis wrote that he had been targeted by a blackmailer who threatened to out him to the public unless he paid £50,000.

+The MP said the offender was sentenced to two years and nine months in prison after admitting his guilt.

-He was elected to represent Bridgend at the 2019 general election, unseating Labour for the first time in three decades.
+Mr Wallis was elected to represent Bridgend at the 2019 general election, unseating Labour for the first time in three decades.